biomassive-salesforce/node-visualforce/README.md

 ###grunt deploy

-it deploys all the generated visualforce pages (with metadata) and the static-resources package (with metadata) to the configured Salesforce Org.
+Deploys all the generated visualforce pages (with metadata) and the static-resources package (with metadata) to the configured Salesforce Org.

 ### Deploy-Task options

 #### options.user
 Type: `String`
 Required: `true`
-Your Salesforce.com username
+Your Salesforce.com username.

 #### options.pass
 Type: `String`
 Required: `true`
-Your Salesforce.com password
+Your Salesforce.com password.

 #### options.token
 Type: `String`
-Your Salesforce.com securitytoken
+Your Salesforce.com security token.

 #### options.serverurl
 Type: `String`
 Default value: `'https://login.salesforce.com'`
-This option sets login url
+This option sets login url.

 #### options.apiVersion
 Type: `String`
 Default value: `'29.0'`
-This option sets the api version to use for the package deployment
+This option sets the api version to use for the package deployment.

 ### Overview
 In your project's Gruntfile, add a section named `deploy` to the data object passed into `grunt.initConfig()`.